vtex-apps/rfcs/Menu.md

             *Accessories
               *Hats
               *Gloves
       *Women's
       *Brand's
         Submenu: Brands
           Child Navigation
             *The North Face
             *Patagonia
             *Hydro Flask

-* = gerados dinamicamente baseados no navigation items
+* = dynamically generated based on navigation items.
 ```

-Just as an example, the `treePaht` for the first image would be something like: `header/menu/menu-item.root#brands/submenu.brands/menu-item.brand#thenorthface`.
+Just as an example, the `treePath` for the first image would be something like: `header/menu/menu-item.root#brands/submenu.brands/menu-item.brand#thenorthface`.

 ## Unresolved questions